Skip to content

 • Academic language

-The resources can be viewed at any time and you can access these and work through the content at a time and pace that suit you.
-All new students can access the Step up to HE online resources via Canvas from August each year.
+The resources can be viewed at any time, and you can access these and work through the content at a time and pace that suit you.
+All new students can access the Step up to HE online resources in Canvas from August each year.

-Welcome week information can be found on the Welcome Week timetables section of the New Students website.
+Welcome Week information can be found on the Welcome Week timetables section of this website.

-Module information can be found in Canvas when you are fully enrolled.
+Module information can be found in Canvas when you have completed your Welcome and ID check are fully enrolled.

 You can find further support for Canvas in this online student guide and video.